 According to the Australian Conservation Foundation every tonne of paper recycled saves:

+That's significant.
 But if you are choosing recycled loo paper, be sure to pick one that doesn't use chlorine bleach.
 Before being pulped and processed, recycled paper is de-inked.
 Chlorine can be used for this.
 Chlorine-based chemicals however can react with paper fibres and create toxic compounds such as dioxin and organochlorines.

 What toilet paper should I use then?

 More and more sources of eco-loo paper are becoming available.
 New small ethical subscriber-based companies are starting up supplying homes with bulk orders of toilet paper made from non-chlorine bleached recycled paper or bamboo and sugarcane paper (the softer option for sensitive bottoms).
 Bamboo grows so much faster than trees!
+There's also people exploring fibre crops, such as hemp, and abundant agricultural and industrial byproducts ranging from wheat straw to garment scraps, sunflower stalks, and rags - all logical sources of tree-free pulp.

 How many trees are there in the world?